SyneRBI/SIRF-Exercises/DocForParticipants.md

 - Jupyter "classic": on the "Home" tab, click on `New` on the right, and choose `Terminal`
 - JupyterLab: go to the Launcher (click on the `+` sign top-left), and choose `Terminal`.

 Copy-paste in the terminal window can be tricky.
-Normally, you can shift+right click in the terminal and then select from th epop-up menu.
+Normally, you can shift+right click in the terminal and then select from the pop-up menu.
 See also the [JupyterLab doc](https://jupyterlab.readthedocs.io/en/stable/user/terminal.html#copy-paste).

 ## Start a Gadgetron server